Can you understand NOW where being PC is in the way?

 However, for those ‘other’ students the school administrators concocted a Certificate of Attendance/Completion placed it in the diploma folder and no one knew the difference.

-Now we pose this situation to you…is anyone benefitting from this denigration of America’s youth?
+Now we pose this situation to you…is anyone benefiting from this denigration of America’s youth?
 And the left knows this answer as well as anyone; furthermore, what they have succeeded in doing is seeing to it that any person, albeit, disabled, challenged, or hyphenated it’s okay…don’t worry your government will take care of you.

 Dismantling Language, ergo, dismantling America?

-Before we even go into the nonsensical notions of being “Politically Correct” (PC) and we will get there – however – something needs to be stated about the current situation in Iran.
+Political Correct bookBefore we even go into the nonsensical notions of being “Politically Correct” (PC) and we will get there – however – something needs to be stated about the current situation in Iran.
 We don’t know what news you watch or listen too, or even if you do for that matter, yet, this is perhaps the greatest lesson or depiction one would ever dream of seeing when a society is without natural rights.

 Many of us take for granted the concept of having natural, human, and civil rights.
 Believe us when we say that there have been moments in America’s history when the protesting was worse.
 Why do we all believe in the Civil Rights Movement of the 1960s?